Classic Elements of Gothic Stories

 Conclusion

 Personally, the Gothic inspires me like nothing else.
-Gothic tropes perfectly lend themselves for modernisation and appropriation, and its taboo-defying mindset is ever relevant and thought-provoking.
+Gothic tropes perfectly lend themselves for modernization and appropriation, and its taboo-defying mindset is ever relevant and thought-provoking.
 Gothic storytelling elements move across time, genres and media.Its aesthetic is ever powerful, imaginative and as of today it still manages to make our human soul tremble to the core.

 Stay connected with Blauw Films!